s3gw-io/.github/profile/README.md

 ## A bit of background

-Initially developed by the storage team at SUSE, its primary focus was running on native environments, namely in a Kubernetes environment backed by any Persistent Volume Claim that was provided.
+Initially developed by the storage team at SUSE, its primary focus was running on cloud native environments, namely in a Kubernetes environment backed by any Persistent Volume Claim that was provided.

 In late 2023, SUSE decided to abandon the s3gw project as it no longer fit their